-“Susan was introduced to TM meditation by her AMI trainer in London in 1970 and credits this daily practice with her ability to create calmly over the years.
-She has traveled in 70+ countries and carried out Montessori work in 30 countries on six continents.
-Her fifteen books share her own teaching experience, and what she has learned in her work with others and have been translated into many languages.
-When not working in the field she writes and paints in their home near Trinidad, California, surrounded and inspired by giant redwood trees and the sound of the ocean waves.
+I was introduced to TM meditation by my AMI trainer in London in 1970 and credit this daily practice with the ability to create calmly over the years.
+I have traveled in 70+ countries and carried out Montessori work in 30 countries on six continents.
+My fifteen books share my teaching experience, and what I have learned working with others.
+They have been translated into many languages.

 Home page: www.susanart.net